In designing this website we have endeavoured to provide you with the most accessible site possible, to satisfy the needs of all users.

 - Firefox select 'View'>'Text size'.

-Text and backround colour have been designed to provide high contrast and we have avoided using patterns or textures in the background.
+Text and background colour have been designed to provide high contrast and we have avoided using patterns or textures in the background.

 Photos and images used have an alternative description revealed when the cursor hovers over them.
 This helps users who employ screen-readers to view web pages.